Tenzin

 Tenzin (བསྟན་འཛིན) is a Tibetan given name, meaning "the holder of Buddha Dharma".
 Tenzin can alternatively be spelled as Tenzing and Stanzin as well.
-Stanzin is generally used by the Ladakhi people, since Ladakhi language retains many archaic forms which have been lost in other modern Tibetan languages.
+Stanzin is generally used by the Ladakhi people, since Ladakhi language retains many archaic forms that have been lost in other modern Tibetan languages.
 For example, in Standard Written Tibetan, 'Tenzin' is spelled as "bstan'zin"; however, when it is spoken, both the 'b' and the 's' are silent and 'an' becomes 'en' in Standard Lhasa Tibetan.
-It may refer to any of the following people: